 Professional Competence

-Since May 1st 2011, all doctors who hold Specialist, General or Supervised registration with the Medical Council and practise for more than 30 days a year in Ireland, are legally obliged to enrol in a Professional Competence Scheme (PCS) and meet the requirements set by the Medical Council.
+All doctors who hold Specialist, General or Supervised registration with the Medical Council and practise for more than 30 days a year in Ireland, are legally obliged to enrol in a Professional Competence Scheme (PCS) and meet the requirements set by the Medical Council.
 This involves engaging in CPD activity, and recording/retaining supporting documentation relating to your CPD activities.

 The Professional Competence Scheme year runs from May 1 to April 30.